auth0/docs/articles/quickstart/spa/react/_includes/_centralized_login.md

 ## Add a Callback Component

 When you use the Auth0 hosted login page, your users are taken away from your application.
-After they authenticate, they are automatically returned to your application and a client-side session is set for them.
+After they authenticate, the users automatically return to your application and a client-side session is set for them.

 ::: note
 This example assumes you are using path-based routing with `<BrowserRouter>`.
 If you are using hash-based routing, you will not be able to specify a dedicated callback route.
 The URL hash will be used to hold the user's authentication information.